-WALK DETAILS 10.6 km out and back 3 to 4 hours easy walking, some sand This walk commences from track 1, 2 km west of the Visitor Centre, back towards the entrance to the reserve.
+WALK DETAILS 9.4 km out and back 3 to 4 hours easy walking, some sand This walk commences from track 1, 2 km west of the Visitor Centre, back towards the entrance to the reserve.
 There is a car park on the northern side of the track.
-The walk follows a line of old fence posts south of track 1 for about 4.8km.
-At this point there is a fence corner with the fence turning west.
-The walk continues southward and follows a marked trail to a seat at the top of the dune.
-From here, walk west along the dune crest for a short distance where views to the north show a large area of dense mallee.
+The walk follows a line of old fence posts south of track 1, then continues southward for and follows a marked trail a short distance to a seat at the top of the dune.
+From here, walk west along the dune crest for about 80m where views to the north show a large area of dense mallee.
 Here the track ends.
-The 5.3 km return walk is back along the same track taken to get here.
+The approximate 4.7 km return walk is back along the same track taken to get here.
 THIS WALK IS HABITAT FOR Gilbert's Whistler, Chestnut Quail-thrush, Grey Shrike-thrush, Striated Grasswren, Shy Heathwren, Crested Bellbird, Regent Parrots occasionally.
 IF YOU BECOME LOST ON THIS WALK walk north to intercept track 1 LERPS A tiny female lerp bug lays her eggs on the leaves of a eucalypt, and when the nymphs hatch, they feed by sucking sap from the leaves and stems of the plant.
 These sap-sucking psyllids secrete a shield which is high in sugars and starch.
 This shield resembles a conical mound of white "fairy floss", under which they live.
 Many birds including Malleefowl feed on these sugary secretions.
 In some seasons lerps can be present in large numbers and attract many honeyeaters to one location.
 Up to 200 Yellow-plumed and Whitefronted Honeyeaters have been observed in a single flock feeding on lerps, with a smaller number of Brown-headed Honeyeaters coming along behind the first "wave" to mop up the remaining sugary feast.
 SAFETY GUIDELINES A few simple precautions should always be taken when walking at Gluepot.

-Dehydration is always a real risk
+Dehydration is always a real risk as the temperature can get

-as the temperature can get extremely high (over 45° C), and humidity is normally very low.
+extremely high (over 45° C), and humidity is normally very low.

 - Carry sufficient water

 - Protect yourself from the sun

 - If on a long walk take at least one piece of warm clothing

 - Carry a compass & plan or map

 - Carry a snake bite kit.